solliancenet/microsoft-mysql-developer-guide/06_Securing/06_00_Securing.md

 The first line of defense for protecting the MySQL instance is to implement [firewall rules](https://docs.microsoft.com/en-us/azure/mysql/concepts-firewall-rules).
 IP addresses can be limited to only valid locations when accessing the instance via internal or external IPs.
 If the MySQL instance is destined to only serve internal applications, then [restrict public access](https://docs.microsoft.com/en-us/azure/mysql/howto-deny-public-network-access).

 When moving an application to Azure along with the MySQL workload, it is likely there will be multiple virtual networks setup in a hub and spoke pattern that will require [Virtual Network Peering](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview) to be configured.

-## Private Link

-Both MySQL PaaS offerings support public connectivity, which permits certain hosts to access the instance over the public internet.
-However most organization will want to utilize private connectivity which limits access to an Azure virtual network deployment.
-The difference between public and private access is addressed in the [network security document.](./06_01_Networking.md)

-To limit access to the Azure Database for MySQL to internal Azure resources, enable [Private Link](https://docs.microsoft.com/en-us/azure/mysql/concepts-data-access-security-private-link).
-Private Link will ensure that the MySQL instance will be assigned a private IP rather than a public IP address.

-> **Note:** There are many other [basic Azure Networking considerations](https://docs.microsoft.com/en-us/azure/mysql/concepts-data-access-and-security-vnet) that must be taken into account that are not the focus of this guide.

-Review a set of potential [security baseline](https://docs.microsoft.com/en-us/azure/mysql/security-baseline) tasks that can be implemented across all Azure resources.
-Not all of the items described on the reference link will apply to the specific data workloads or Azure resources.

 ## Security Checklist